Breeding British Field Labs

 Prior to any breeding, I evaluate each dog for their strengths and their weaknesses.
 With any pairing, to the best of my ability, I match strengths-to-strengths.
 I will not make a pairing that matches a weakness-to-a-weakness.
 I believe such a pairing increases the potential to diminish instinct, ability, and willingness to please.

-Current Litters –
+Current Litters – none at this time

-Both litters will have both black and yellow pups.
+All litters will have both black and yellow pups.

 Important Characteristics for any Breeding